5 Finding Information

 INTERPRETING YOUR RESULTS

-After you do a Google search, how do you know what you are actually finding?
+After you do a Google search, how do you know what you found?
 Is it a book?
 An article?
 A website or webpage?
 A blog?
 A report?
 What can you guess about the sources from looking at the results?
-You can save time by doing some initial evaluation of your search results BEFORE you click on them.
+You can save time by evaluating your search results BEFORE you click on them.

-Here is a Google search results screen for a search on test anxiety in college students, and an initial examination of this page.
-These search results include a mix of scholarly articles, commercial websites, education websites, and organization websites.
+Here is a Google search results screen for a search on test anxiety in college students and an initial examination of this page.
+These search results include scholarly articles, commercial websites, education websites, and organization websites.
 One link takes you directly to a PDF source.

 Note: Google and the Google logo are trademarks of Google LLC.

 The following example is a non-scholarly website article post found in a Google search.
-This article is hosted on a .org website for California Community Colleges, California Virtual Campus Online Network of Educators.
-In reading through this article, you will see in-text links to surveys and other sources.
+This article is located on a .org website for California Community Colleges, California Virtual Campus Online Network of Educators.
+When reading through this article, you will see in-text links to surveys and other sources.
 Online articles may or may not include a formal Works Cited or Reference list.

 The source below (a website homepage) is typical of something you might find in a Google search.
 This website provides Online Student Readiness Tutorials from the California Community Colleges Online Education Initiative.
-This website homepage links to a number of online resources that are available for students.
+This website homepage links to several online resources that are available for students.

-Within the California Community Colleges Online Education Initiative Online Student Readiness Tutorials website are webpages focusing on various students success topics.
+Within the California Community Colleges Online Education Initiative Online Student Readiness Tutorials website are webpages focusing on various student success topics.
 The example below features the webpage for Personal Support.

 GOOGLE SCHOLAR

-The Google Scholar search engine provides an easy way to search for scholarly literature on the Internet.
-While Google retrieves any website (both good and poor quality), Google Scholar weeds out general websites, linking you to some of the scholarly sources you would see in article databases like Biological Abstracts, JSTOR, or Academic Search Ultimate.
-Google Scholar includes a variety of scholarly materials in addition to articles, such as preprints, theses, books, technical reports, etc. These materials come from a variety of different sources, including academic publishers, professional societies, and universities.
-Even if you find something through Google Scholar as opposed to Google, it is always a good idea to evaluate any source you find before you use it.
+The Google Scholar search engine provides an easy way to search for scholarly literature digitally.
+While Google retrieves any website (both good and poor quality), Google Scholar weeds out general websites, linking you to some of the scholarly sources you would see in article databases like Biological Abstracts, JSTOR, or ProQuest Central.
+Google Scholar includes various scholarly materials including articles, preprints, theses, books, technical reports, etc. These materials come from multiple sources, including academic publishers, professional societies, and universities.
+Even if you find something through Google Scholar instead of Google, you should evaluate any source before you use it.

-Q. Is the material on Google Scholar the same as the material in the library’s databases?
+Q. Is the material on Google Scholar the same as in the library’s databases?
 (In other words, is it better to use one over the other?)

 A. Not always.
 If you want to do a more comprehensive search, use library databases in addition to Google Scholar.
-While there is some overlap between the two, there are some important differences.
-This table illustrates these differences.
+While there is some overlap between the two, there are some significant differences.
+This table illustrates these differences:

 GOOGLE SCHOLAR LIBRARY DATABASES

-ACCESS Anyone with Internet connection can access, but users affiliated with universities may be able to access more full text Users must generally be affiliated with an academic or public library to access
+ACCESS Anyone with an Internet connection can access it, but users affiliated with universities may be able to access more full-text materials Users must generally be affiliated with an academic or public library to access

-FOCUS Focus is on scholarly sources like journal articles, especially in science and technology, but is not the best source for popular information Provide both scholarly and popular sources of information on a wide variety of topics
+FOCUS The focus is on scholarly sources like journal articles, especially in science and technology, but it is not the best source for popular information Provide both scholarly and popular sources of information on a wide variety of topics

-SEARCH OPTIONS Basic keyword/phrase searching with few advanced search features; supports natural language searching Databases allow more sophisticated options for customized searches and more relevant results based on available limiters
+SEARCH OPTIONS Basic keyword/phrase searching with few advanced search features; supports natural language searching Databases allow more sophisticated options for customized searches and more relevant results based on available filters or limiters

-RESULTS Sorted by relevance, which may pull up older results first; can also sort by date Can be sorted several different ways
+RESULTS It can be sorted by relevance, which may pull up older results first; can also sort by date It can be sorted in several different ways

 SOURCES Full list is not provided by Google, but does include scholarly journal publishers and universities Each article database has a specific source list

-FULL TEXT Some documents are freely available to anyone, some require affiliation with a university, and some are not available without payment.
+FULL TEXT Some documents are freely available to anyone, some require university affiliation, and some are not available without payment.
 Note: Look for Full-Text @ My Library links to the right of article titles.
 These are set up on campus; to set up at home, click the menu icon in the top left, select Settings, then Library Links.
-Many databases provide full-text, and interlibrary loan service can obtain for free those items not available in full-text at the library or online
+Many databases provide full-text, and Interlibrary Loan service can freely obtain items not available in full-text at the library or online

 ARTICLE VERSIONS Groups different versions of the same article together, including versions written prior to publication Provides the official published version of the article